poli0048/Recon/README.md

 TBD

 # Current State
 The main UI works.
 Satellite image retrieval and caching, along with the built-in GIS system are fully functional.
-Simple polygon support is working and the UI allows for the creation and editing of polygonal survey regions.
-Work is ongoing on the various modules but they are currently being developed as stand-alone projects and will be integrated later.
+Polygon support is working and the UI allows for the creation and editing of polygonal survey regions.
+Vehicle simulator is feature complete.
+UI-based control of real and simulated vehicles works.
+The shadow detection module is mostly complete (except for some UI integration).
+The NN-based shadow propagation module is partially complete but is not merged into the master branch yet.
+Guidance module work is ongoing.
+The iOS App bridge for controlling real drones is still in development but mostly functional (https://github.com/poli0048/Recon-DJI-IOS-Interface).